 When Radiographs Are Necessary

 We only take necessary radiographs at this office.
 A necessary radiograph is one that is used to diagnose the extent of a dental problem that we already know exists, such as a broken tooth, a cavity, or an abscess.
 We also must use radiographs as part of an initial or periodic oral examination.
-In these examinations, radiographs are used to determine whether there are problems in a beginning stage that cannot be seen merely by looking at the tooth or area.
+In these examinations, radiographs are used to determine whether there are problems in the beginning stage that cannot be seen merely by looking at the tooth or area.

 We can only see about 50% of your oral conditions without radiographs.
 Radiographs allow us to see, among other things, in between the teeth, at and below the margins of fillings and crowns, and the location and density of bone that supports your teeth.
 With this information we can make a full diagnosis, treating little or hidden problems before they become really big problems.
 Radiographs are not considered a preventive measure.
 However, they do allow us to diagnose and treat a problem early, thus preventing it from becoming worse.